Internal Linking for SEO: A Practical Guide with Best Practices

 Contextual links

-By incorporating contextual links effectively, you can provide helpful context to your visitors and make it easier for them to explore related topics in-depth so they can gain a better understanding of the subject.
 Additionally, search engines recognize the relevance and depth provided by contextual links, which can contribute to higher rankings and increased visibility in search results.
 Leveraging contextual links enables website owners to create a more informative and engaging experience for their audience.

-Setting up an internal linking strategy
+Create an internal linking strategy

 Find internal links on your website